Transylvanian Hound: Description

 There are two size variants of the Transylvanian Hound, although the FCI breed standard only describes the long-legged variety.
 The short-legged variety typically stands between 18 and 20 in and the long-legged variety between 22 and 26 in.
 The short-legged variety typically weighs between 22 and 25 kg, the long-legged variety some 30–35 kg.
 It has a typical scent hound head, long but not pointed and free from wrinkles; the ears are medium-sized and pendent, wide in the middle and tapering to a rounded tip.
 The body is relatively long but square, the chest broad and long but not overly deep; the low-set tail is kept undocked, and when hunting is typically carried curled at the level of the back.
 The coat is short, straight and close fitting, slightly longer in the long-legged variety than in the short.
 The short-legged variety is usually dark red and tan or dark red and tan tricolour (dark red, tan and white) in colour, while the long-legged variety is usually black and tan or black and tan tricolour (black, tan and white).

 The continental climate of its native land, with its hot summers and cold winters with heavy snow falls, has resulted in a breed with great stamina as well as a very keen and reliable scenting ability.

 The Transylvanian Hound is usually obedient, good natured, tolerant of children and easy to train; as a pack hound it is very friendly with other dogs.
 It is described as being reserved, slightly suspicious and introspective in character; when hunting it shows courage and a good sense of orientation.

+The Transylvanian Hound is a healthy breed with a longer-than-average lifespan (12–14 years) and without any known, special hereditary disease.